-We utilize certain derivative financial instruments to (i) manage our exposure to commodity price risk, specifically, the related change in the fair value of inventory, as well as the variability of cash flows related to forecasted transactions; (ii) ensure the availability of adequate physical supply of commodity; and (iii) manage our exposure to the interest rate risk associated with fixed and variable rate borrowings.
-We record all derivative instruments on the balance sheet at their fair values as either assets or liabilities measured at fair value.
+We utilize certain derivative financial instruments to (i) manage our exposure to commodity price risk, specifically, the related change in the fair value of inventory, as well as the variability of cash flows related to forecasted transactions; and (ii) ensure the availability of adequate physical supply of commodity.
+We record all derivative instruments as either assets or liabilities on our consolidated balance sheets at their fair values.
 Changes in the fair value of these derivative financial instruments are recorded through current earnings.

-We did not have any derivatives designated as fair value hedges or cash flow hedges for accounting purposes during the years ended December 31, 2019, 2018 or 2017.
+We do not have any derivatives designated as fair value hedges or cash flow hedges for accounting purposes.